 I haven’t decided whether to use it as an end table or plant stand yet though.

-It has great stability to lift my split-leaf philodendron off the ground so I’m leaning toward that direction, but I don’t know, what do you think?
+It has great stability to lift my lacy tree philodendron off the ground so I’m leaning toward that direction, but I don’t know, what do you think?

 Wait Until You See What My Friends Found Thrifting This Month!